 OUR FACILITY AND GROUNDS

 Our training building offers almost 700 square feet of training space with 3/4" thick mats and mirrors along 3 walls.
-A separate area houses the spacious kennels.
+2 separate areas house our 14 spacious kennels - all of which include covered outside patios!
+A separate crate room isolates very fearful or shy dogs, or dogs who do better in a smaller space.
 An additional room accommodates the grooming tub, washer/dryer, fridge/freezer and a restroom.
-An abundance of various training aids is available - virtually any training situation can be simulated with our generous setup.
+An abundance of various training aids is available - any imaginable training situation can be simulated with our generous setup.
+We offer treadmill exercise, exit baths, scenic walks on our 4 acres paradise, structured play sessions, in kennel training, dog interactions, lots of personal attention, and many group and private training formats.

 Our beautiful property in country setting simply makes any dog happy and relaxed.
 We train outside on grass or indoors.
 There is plenty of room to run safely.
 The entire property of 4 acres is fully fenced.